SreyaNairPB/PassX/README.md

 Overview

-Welcome to the Password Manager!
+Welcome to PassX- the Password Manager!
 This tool is designed to help you securely store and manage your passwords in one central location.
 With strong encryption and user-friendly features, this password manager aims to enhance your online security while providing convenience.

 Features